excelwithcorey/Lego-Challenge/README.md

 - 45.5% of Lego sets feature minifigures.

 - Arts and Crafts stands out as the dataset's most favored theme, eclipsing all others in popularity.
 The second dashboard explores pricing trends over time, including total and average retail prices.
-Also someone who is a Lego enthusiast that wants to collect all sets to calculate the total price they may have to pay to obtain each set.
-This dashboard is interactive that allows its users to navigate retail price by selecting various filters such as year, category, theme, etc.
+Also, someone who is a Lego enthusiast who wants to collect all sets to calculate the total price they may have to pay to obtain each set.
+This dashboard is interactive and allows its users to navigate retail prices by selecting various filters such as year, category, theme, etc.

 Limitations:

 The price is limited due to the dataset having multiple empty values.
 Although missing values may affect the analysis, this dashboard evaluates prices based solely on the information provided in the CSV file.
-NO MANIPULATION of the empty values were done here.
+NO MANIPULATION of the empty values was changed in the dataset.
 Audiences for this specific dashboard will mainly be interested in

-1. What is the top 10 most expensive sets?
+1. What are the top 10 most expensive sets?

 2. What is the MIN and MAX price set that you can expect to pay for a Lego set?

-3. How do the theme group's compare in price?
+3. How do the theme groups compare in price?

-4. What is the trend of retail price over 5 decades.
+4. What is the trend of retail price over 5 decades?
 Insights for retail price analysis concludes:

-- AT- AT and Millennium Falcon to be the most expensive sets.
+- AT- AT and Millennium Falcon are the most expensive sets.

 - You can expect to pay as low as $1.99 and upwards to $849.99 for a set from Lego between the years of 1970 to 2022.

 - The price table evaluates a bundle of information.
-The key insights is that 'Licensed' theme has the most productions and will cost the most to acquire.
+The key insight is that the 'Licensed' theme has the most productions and will cost the most to acquire.

-- Total retail price trend shows a consistent increase over the years, mirroring the growth in the number of sets released annually.
+The total retail price trend shows a consistent increase over the years, mirroring the growth in the number of sets released annually.